Last Updated on 22nd November 2020

 I need a mortgage with bad credit.
 Where do I start?

 If you’ve got bad credit and need a mortgage, take a look at what we’d recommend you to consider below.

 Check your credit file

 Checking your credit file is paramount.
 We’d recommend doing this prior to applying for a mortgage, especially when you have bad credit.
 We can’t stress this enough!
-The main reason you should check your credit file is because that is exactly what lenders will do.
+You should check your credit file, as lenders will look at this in great detail.

 What you may find surprising is that not all credit agencies will display the exact same data on your credit file.
 This could result in you checking your credit file with one credit agency, which looks great but then you still end up being declined.
 The reason this can happen is the reporting firms and banks provide information to different credit agencies.